Outer space for RAAGs: Outer space

 The first step in proving Theorem~\ref{thm:Theta} is to show that the inverse image of an arbitrary point in $\OG$ is non-empty. \begin{proposition} $\Theta\colon \tS\to\OG$ is $U(\AG)$-equivariant and surjective. \end{proposition}

 Equivariance under the action of $U(\AG)$ is clear from the definition of $\Theta$ whereas surjectivity is not, since markings in $\OG$ can differ by any element of $\Out(\AG)$.
-The key is to show that an appropriate change of skewed blowup structure on a point of $\tS$ will have the effect of ``twisting" the marking on the underlying space $Y$.
+The key is to show that an appropriate change of skewed blowup structure on a point of $\tS$ will have the effect of composing the collapse marking with a twist.
 The proof of Proposition \ref{prop:surjective} will occupy the remainder of this subsection.

 For skewed blowups the end result of the retraction $R_t$ defined in Section \ref{Sec:contractibility} followed by scaling the edge lengths linearly gives a continuous ``straightening map" $s_\F\colon (\SP,\F)\to (\SP,\E)$ that sends each parallelotope to a unit cube.
 The standard collapse map $c_\pi\colon\SP\to \SaG$ induces a collapse map $c_\pi^\F=c_\pi\circ s_\F$ on $(\SP, d_\F),$ called a {\em straighten-collapse} map.